 A good time to enroll in a Medicare plan that includes prescription drug coverage, as in the rest of the U.S., is during your seven-month Medicare Initial Enrollment Period.
 This period begins three months before you turn 65, includes your birthday month, and ends three months after that month.
 You must either have or be eligible to enroll in Medicare Part A to enroll in Medicare plans that include prescription drug coverage in Nebraska.
 If you’re enrolled in Medicare due to a disability, you can enroll in Medicare plans that include prescription drug coverage in Nebraska from three months before until three months after your 25th month of disability.

-You may also join Medicare Part D in Nebraska during the annual Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, which runs from October 15 to December 7.
+You may also join Medicare Part D in Nebraska during the Fall Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, which runs from October 15 to December 7.
 And you can switch Medicare plans that include prescription drug coverage during the same period.